 Successfully combining career orientation and your studies

 Career orientation begins with your studies.
 You can hear that from all sides.
 And in fact, you should start to set the course for your future working life during your Master's programme at the latest.
-Even if that means taking on more activities in addition to your demanding study programme.
-However, good preparation is rewarding.
+Even if that means taking on additional activities in addition to your study programme.
+However, good preparation is rewarding!

-And the University of Konstanz supports you with its Career Passport programme.
-With the CPP, we offer you a structured preparation for the German job market that can be easily integrated into your everyday study life.
+The University of Konstanz supports you with its Career Passport Programme (CPP).
+With the CPP, we offer you a structured and manageable preparation for the German job market that can be easily integrated into your everyday study life.
 Over three to four semesters, you will complete various activities (modules) in a different range of subjects.
-All the modules are offered in English.
-At the end you will receive an official certificate.
+Don't worry, all the modules are offered in English.
+At the end you will receive an official CPP-certificate.